|

 flows into the St. Mary's River about six miles east

 of Sault Ste.
-Marie.
+Marie in Ontario Canada.
 Highway #17 is the main

 East-West route in the area.
 Heck every road in